 |Staying close to the pseudo sciences, psychoanalysis of the Freudian persuasion would have us believe that the sword in our dreams is a phallic symbol.
 Well - why not?|

-philosophical and visual parallels to wielding the male organ.
-There might be
+have a few philosophical and visual parallels to wielding the male organ.
+There might be even

 Other researches besides Siegmund Freud also saw connections.
 Long before Freud it was believed in some cultures that a woman dreaming of drawing a sword would give birth to a boy (easy: something symbolizing a very male organ comes out of something symbolizing a very female organ).
 The possession of a sword, in a woman's dream, promised good fortune (easy: she would find a husband who must support and satisfy her), whereas in a man's dream, a sword falling into water foretold the death of a woman (you figure that out).

-Inserting the sword and pulling it out again than is symbolic for - well, you
+principle.
+Inserting the sword and pulling it out again than is symbolic for - well,

 We might be overdoing symbolism a bit here, but up to a point it is true that the sword and the ring are major sexual symbols of ancient and present fantasy literature.
 The sword as the phallic symbol and the ring as vaginal symbol.
 Take "Lord of the Rings", as an example.
 Aragorn relates to Anduril, the sword that was broken and will be remade.
 In other words: first he is impotent in both senses of the word but, with a little help from the elves, becomes potent in both ways.